x-govuk/govuk-eleventy-plugin/docs/get-started.md

 * a set of [layouts](/layouts) that use [`govuk-frontend`](https://github.com/alphagov/govuk-frontend) components and styles

-* uses [`markdown-it-govuk`](https://github.com/x-govuk/markdown-it-govuk), to ensure your pages use the same typography and styles as those used on GOV.UK
+* includes [`markdown-it-govuk`](https://github.com/x-govuk/markdown-it-govuk) to ensure pages uses the same typography and styles as those used on GOV.UK

 * support for an [extended Markdown syntax](/markdown-advanced)

 * [full configuration](/options) of your website’s header and footer

 * site search

+* SCSS compilation (for any files with the `.scss` extension)

 ## Requirements